junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If the baby is wearing diapers, keep the diaper folded below the cord.

 If the cord or the area around the cord gets red, drains pus, or smells bad, it is probably infected.
-Clean it well and give the baby amoxicillin (p.
-353).
+Clean it well and give the baby amoxicillin ([page 353](#page-353)).

 The cord stump usually falls off 5 to 7 days after birth.
 There may be a few drops of blood or smooth mucus when the cord falls off.